-Category Criteria Scoring BICCS Allocated New or significantly improved facilities that are categorized as Class 1 or Class 2: Pass / Fail Located within Urban Centres or FTDAs (from Regional Growth Strategy) Contributes to the Major Bikeway Network (from Transport 2050) Located in areas of "high cycling potential" (top 20% region-wide, plus top 20% in each local government) Projects developed collaboratively by TransLink and a local government partner (local governments are to contact TransLink prior to project application submission) Project BICCS Competitive and BICCS Recovery Eligibility New or significantly improved bikeways that are categorized as Class 1 and located in either of the following areas: Major Bikeway Network: Rapid deployment of new or upgraded bikeways to strategically fill gaps on the MBN that will result in complete corridors (i.e. segments of the MBN that connect to other MBN segments or connect one Urban Centre to another Urban Centre).
+Category Criteria Scoring BICCS Allocated Pass / Fail New or significantly improved facilities that are categorized as Comfortable for Most: Located within Urban Centres or FTDAs (from Regional Growth Strategy) Contributes to the Major Bikeway Network (from Transport 2050) Located in areas of "high cycling potential" (top 20% region-wide, plus top 20% in each local government) Projects developed collaboratively by TransLink and a local government partner (local governments are to contact TransLink prior to project application submission) Project BICCS Competitive and BICCS Rapid Implementation Eligibility New or significantly improved bikeways that are categorized as Comfortable for Most and located in either of the following areas: Major Bikeway Network: Rapid deployment of new or upgraded bikeways to strategically fill gaps on the MBN that will result in complete corridors (i.e. segments of the MBN that connect to other MBN segments or connect one Urban Centre to another Urban Centre).
 Urban Centres : Rapid deployment of a bikeway network that is "comfortable for most people" and bike parking within an Urban Centre.
 For example, this could include 3-4 corridors (or about 7-8 km) of bikeways that are connected to one another and provide people with access to many destinations throughout the Urban Centre.
 BICCS Allocated & BICCS Competitive Pass / Fail Project The project is ready to move forward and can be completed within the 4-year timeframe.
-The project demonstrates that feasibility issues have been considered and there are no major obstacles to complete the project by the completion deadline.
-Readiness BICCS Recovery The project is ready to move forward and will be completed by May 15, 2024.
+The project demonstrates that feasibility issues have been considered and there are no major obstacles to complete the project by the completion deadline. .
+4007 .
+4 Readiness BICCS Rapid Implementation The project is ready to move forward and will be completed by May 15, 2025.
 The project demonstrates that feasibility issues have been considered and there are no major obstacles to complete the project by the completion deadline.
 Project Design The project improves cycling safety and the design conforms to the latest TAC Guidelines or other recognized bicycle facility design guidelines (if not covered in TAC Guidelines).
 Pass / Fail